bhatsac/parent-pom-example/README.md

 # parent-pom-example
-parent pom for all child projects
+parent pom for all child projects.